nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 The `-with-timeline` option enables the creation of the workflow timeline report showing how processes were executed over time.
 This may be useful to identify the most time consuming tasks and bottlenecks.
 See an example at [this link](https://www.nextflow.io/docs/latest/tracing.html#timeline-report).

 Finally, the `-with-dag` option enables the rendering of the workflow execution direct acyclic graph representation.
 Note: This feature requires the installation of [Graphviz](http://www.graphviz.org/) on your computer.
 See [here](https://www.nextflow.io/docs/latest/tracing.html#dag-visualisation) for further details.
-Then try running :
+Then try running:

 ```bash
 dot -Tpng dag.dot > graph.png